facebookresearch/co-tracker/README.md

 python ./cotracker/evaluation/evaluate.py --config-name eval_tapvid_davis_first exp_dir=./eval_outputs dataset_root=your/tapvid/path
 ```

-By default, evaluation will be slow since it is done for one target point at a time, which ensures robustness and fairness, as described in the paper.
+We run evaluations jointly on all the target points at a time for faster inference.
+With such evaluations, the numbers are similar to those presented in the paper.

-We have fixed some bugs and retrained the model after updating the paper.
 These are the numbers that you should be able to reproduce using the released checkpoint and the current version of the codebase:
 |  | Kinetics, $\delta_\text{avg}^\text{vis}$ | DAVIS, $\delta_\text{avg}^\text{vis}$ |  RoboTAP, $\delta_\text{avg}^\text{vis}$ | RGB-S, $\delta_\text{avg}^\text{vis}$|
 | :---: |:---: | :---: | :---: | :---: |
 | CoTracker2, 27.12.23 | 61.8 | 74.6 | 69.6 | 73.4 |